Skip to Content

 For 300k IDR, you should be able to convince the driver to take you to Puncak Lawang, the viewpoint above the lake.

-If you want to include the wider region in your trip and visit places such as Puncak Lawang, Bukittinggi, and Koto Gadang in one day, a driver and fuel will cost 750k IDR.
+If you want to include the wider region, a driver and fuel will cost 750k IDR.

 Maninjau Lake Hotels: Where to Stay